 At harvest, farmed Atlantic salmon may be removed from their sea pens through large pipes and transferred to special harvesting boats that sit alongside the pen.
-Alternatively, well boats are used or the whole pen is slowly towed towards shore where fish are transferred directly to a slaughter plant.
+Alternatively, well boats are used or the whole pen is slowly towed towards shore where fish are transferred to a slaughter plant on shore.

 Before slaughter, fish may be fasted for a few days in order to reduce the oxygen demand required to digest their food.
 By reducing this oxygen demand the fish are better able to cope with the harvest process.